 Both our self-identity and love for others is anchored by God's grace: None of us were good enough for God -- but he came and found us anyway.
 So how can any of us justly look at any other person with any kind of pride?

 At the same time, if God loves us -- what hold can shame have over us?

 God's grace frees us to simply be ourselves AND postured for love towards others.
 All others.

-The bible isn't really a rulebook, though God does give instruction for how life works best.
+The Bible isn't really a rulebook, though God does give instruction for how life works best.
 And it isn't primarily a book of heroes, though there are some amazing (and amazingly bad) people.
-Instead, says Jesus, the bible is about him.
-The bible is a record of God's story.
+Instead, says Jesus, the Bible is about him.
+The Bible is a record of God's story.
 And when read and heard rightly, it leads us to Jesus, and leads us into life and love.

-This means both that we make no secret of what we believe, and are glad to stand in full continuity with our brothers and sisters from the past 2000 years.
+This means both that we make no secret of what we believe, and are glad to stand in full continuity with our sisters and brothers from the past 2000 years.
 We believe we will grow more, love more, and do justice more by becoming more Christian, not less so.
 (And speaking historically, the Church has most dramatically failed to love at the times when it has become less Christian.)
-In our life together as IPC we particularly lift up the Apostles Creed, Nicene Creed, and the Heidelberg Catechism as reliable and authoritative expositions of what we understand Scripture to be telling us about God.
+In our life together as IPC we particularly lift up the Apostles' Creed, Nicene Creed, and the Heidelberg Catechism as reliable and authoritative expositions of what we understand Scripture to be telling us about God.

 And aside from scripture itself, few words can match the beauty and depth of these (from the Heidelberg Catechism):